truenas/documentation/content/CORE/Storage/Pools/StorageEncryption.md

 ![StoragePoolsDatasetUnlockexample3](/images/CORE/12.0/EncrytionExample3.png "Successfully unlocked Datasets")

-Click the **CONTINUE** button on both confirmation windows to successfully unlock the datasets.
+Click the **CONTINUE** button on both confirmation windows to unlock the datasets.
 The datasets display the unlocked icon.

 ## Encrypting a Zvol